The History Of The Potato – The Global Favourite Ingredient

 What caused the Irish potato famine?

-Even British Prime Minister Tony Blair officially apologized to Ireland and the Irish people because of the disaster caused by the mismanagement of the crisis by the UK government
+Even the former British Prime Minister Tony Blair officially apologized to Ireland and the Irish people because of the disaster caused by the mismanagement of the crisis by the UK government

 For those who love football, it is interesting to mention that Irish emigrants founded today’s Celtic FC.
 The ones who fleed to Scotland due to Irish Potato Famine.

 Growing potatoes led to the development of yet another previously unknown industry – production of pesticides.
 In the history of potato, another monster is incredibly important.
 Just after the blight retreated, in the mid-1860s, another potato monster appeared in America.
 It was the Colorado potato beetle and it destroyed everything in its midst.

 Their invasion was so great that swarms covered entire beaches in the Atlantic Ocean.
 Quite by chance, as it happens, someone has discovered how to fight them.
 One of the potato farmers on the half-ravaged plantation, who had already written off, threw paint used for walls.

 After a few days he was utterly surprised when he saw that the Colorado potato beetle was gone.
 It was not the green colour that drove it away, but something else – a chemical composition based on arsenic and copper.
 Soon the news of this salvage paint spread and other growers began to spray their crops and the beatle was beaten.
 A little later, scientists in France discovered that Phytophthora is an infestans or blight blend of copper sulfate and lime that is deadly.

 Farmers then started to treat their plantations with both agents and this was actually the beginning of the use of chemical pesticides in the industry.